Electroporation: Reversible electroporation

 In contrast, reversible electroporation occurs when the electricity applied with the electrodes is below the target tissue's electric field threshold.
 Because the electricity applied is below the cells' threshold, it allows the cells to repair their phospholipid bilayer and continue with their normal cell functions.
 Reversible electroporation is typically done with treatments that involve inserting a drug or gene (or other molecule that is not normally permeable to the cell membrane) into the cell.
 Not all tissues have the same electric field threshold; therefore, to improve safety and efficacy, careful calculations need to be made prior to a treatment.

 N-TIRE, when done correctly, only affects the target tissue.
 Proteins, the extracellular matrix, and critical structures such as blood vessels and nerves are all unaffected and left healthy by this treatment.
 This facilitates a more rapid replacement of dead tumor cells and a faster recovery.

 Imaging technology such as CT scans and MRIs are commonly used to create a 3D image of the tumor.
 Computed tomography is used to help with the placement of electrodes during the procedure, particularly when the electrodes are being used to treat tumors in the brain.

 The procedure takes five minutes with a high success rate.
 It may be used for future treatment in humans.
 One disadvantage of using N-TIRE is that the electricity delivered from the electrodes can stimulate muscle cells to contract, which could have lethal consequences, depending on the situation.
 Therefore, a paralytic agent must be used when performing the procedure.
 The paralytic agents that have been used in such research have risks when using anesthetics.

 H-FIRE

 High-frequency irreversible electroporation (H-FIRE) uses electrodes to apply bipolar bursts of electricity at a high frequency, as opposed to unipolar bursts of electricity at a low frequency.
 This type of procedure has the same tumor ablation success as N-TIRE.
 However, it has one distinct advantage: H-FIRE does not cause muscle contraction in the patient, and therefore, there is no need for a paralytic agent.
-Furthermore, H-FIRE has been demonstrated to produce more predictable ablations due to the lesser difference in the electrical properties of tissues at higher frequencies.
+Furthermore, H-FIRE has been demonstrated to produce more predictable ablations due to the smaller differences in the electrical properties within and between tissues at higher frequencies.